sekika/kaidoku/docs/basichint.md

     kaidoku-{{ site.version }}> i
     Look at R1C2.
 What number is available?

 This is a format of hint to be given when naked single logic can be used.
 You can just look at R1C2 and think what number is available.
-Whenever this type hint is given, only one number is available.
+Whenever this type of hint is given, only one number is available and the number to be filled in the cell is determined.
 In this case, you will find that only 6 is available.
-Naked single is one of the basic logics in sudoku, and the program first evaluates if naked single is available.
-Therefore this hint is most likely to be shown.
+Naked single is one of the basic logics in sudoku, and the program first evaluates if naked single logic can be applied.
+Therefore this type of hint is most likely to be shown.

 ## Hidden single